Skip to main content

 Non-ECC Memory utilizes eight chips to store and provide data to the processor when requested.
 The data stored in the chips is accessed when the processor requests it.
 However, this type of memory does not have the capability to detect and fix any mistakes that may occur.
 ECC Memory, on the other hand, has an additional chip which is specifically designed for error detection and correction.
 This extra chip works by monitoring the data stored in the other eight chips and corrects any errors that may arise.
 This ensures that the data is always accurate and reliable when accessed by the processor.

-ECC vs Non-ECC
+ECC vs Non-ECC Memory

 To understand why you may or may not require error-correcting code RAM you must first understand the basic functionality of flash memory.